Belarusian economic miracle: Post-Masherov period, independence, and Lukashenko's rule (1980–2008)

 Masherov's death resulted in an effective power vacuum in the republic, and his successor, Mikalay Slyonkow, was less fortunate in dealing with economic issues.
 The 1986 Chernobyl disaster, which dominated Belarusian politics in the 1980s, led to widespread political and economic instability.
 Instability was also present in the early post-independence period, leading to Alexander Lukashenko being elected as president in 1994.

 The relative prosperity of Belarus in comparison to other post-Soviet states has led to the belief in Western states that Lukashenko was responsible for the development of the Belarusian economic miracle.
-This belief is particularly predominant among members of the political left, who have positively compared to Belarus to Cuba as an example of a country avoiding capitalism.
-However, historian Andrew Wilson has rejected this claim, noting that following a 1992–1995 period of privatisation Lukashenko turned to an economic policy based on Russian economic subsidies and the loosening of export restrictions after the establishment of the Union State in 1999.
+This belief is particularly predominant among members of the political left, who have positively compared Belarus to Cuba as an example of a country avoiding capitalism.
+However, historian Andrew Wilson has rejected this claim, noting that following a 1992–1995 period of privatisation, Lukashenko turned to an economic policy based on Russian economic subsidies and the loosening of export restrictions after the establishment of the Union State in 1999.

 Subsidies on Russian crude oil, coupled with high petroleum prices during the late 1990s and early 2000s and the usage of illicit methods of obtaining money by the Belarusian government, allowed Lukashenko to initially develop the left-wing economic model that has since become associated with his government.
 However, decreased Russian support after Lukashenko's 2006 re-election caused him to pursue a new policy of economic liberalisation in an effort to keep the economy afloat.
 The timing of these reforms coincided with the 2007–2009 Great Recession, which hit Belarus particularly hard.
 Russian exports were dramatically reduced, and the decreased price of Belarus's own exports resulted in an economic shortfall of between $6 and $7 million.
 As a result of the Great Recession, the Belarusian GDP decreased by 4.5% after previous GDP growth had carried it through the remainder of the previous year.

 Lukashenko's previous economic liberalisation, coupled with thawing relations with the European Union and United States, allowed him to obtain a series of loans from the International Monetary Fund.
 Additional measures were made, in violation of IMF loans, to improve the economy through direct state involvement.
 Still not enough, the government pursued a policy of massive borrowing from Russia, Azerbaijan, India, Venezuela, and particularly from China, which lent $5.7 billion to Belarus in December 2009.
 As a result of Lukashenko's economic policy during this period, the GDP rose by 0.2%, but at a cost: Belarusian debts numbered 52% of the country's GDP by 2010.

 The results of Lukashenko's economic liberalisation and the Great Recession resulted in the end of the Belarusian economic model.
 In its stead, Lukashenko later sought greater foreign investment and limited economic liberalisation.